ohaibbq/diaspora-packages/source/README.md

     Required bundle:     1010081636_d1a4ee0
     %

-The source tarball could be used as-is, by unpacking add making a *bundle install*.
+The source tarball could be used as-is, by unpacking and making a *bundle install*.
 An alternative is to generate a canned bundle like:
     % ./make-dist.sh bundle
           [ lot's of output...]